Ames-hub/Ames-hub/README.md

 <hr>✨ About me ✨ <br />
 - I am a beginner python developer<br />
-- I am currently wanting to learn CSS<br />
+- I am currently wanting to learn HTML and CSS<br />
   Learnt a little making this readme.md as well :D <br />
 - I am a Member of the Rose Bloom Organisation<br />
 - Currently, I am trying to learn to develop Discord bots <br />I'm not there yet, but I'll get there eventually